 It does get better.

-Thank you for reading the first story in the Raw Motherhood series.
 If you feel that you could be suffering from postpartum anxiety or perinatal OCD, please speak with your doctor.
 If you need more information on terms used in this article or resources, please refer to our Glossary, and if you need to make some mom friends, please join the Facebook group Raw Motherhood.

 - What If You Don’t Love Being a Mom?